awsdocs/aws-systems-manager-user-guide/doc_source/automation-transformers.md

 # Walkthrough: Using input transformers with Automation<a name="automation-transformers"></a>

 This AWS Systems Manager Automation walkthrough shows how to use the input transformer feature of Amazon EventBridge to extract the `instance-id` of an Amazon Elastic Compute Cloud \(Amazon EC2\) instance from an instance state change event\.
 Automation is a capability of AWS Systems Manager\.
 We use the input transformer to pass that data to the `AWS-CreateImage` runbook target as the `InstanceId` input parameter\.
-The rule is triggered when any instance changes to the `stopped` state\.
+The rule is initiated when any instance changes to the `stopped` state\.

 For more information about working with input transformers, see [Tutorial: Use Input Transformer to Customize What is Passed to the Event Target](https://docs.aws.amazon.com/eventbridge/latest/userguide/eventbridge-input-transformer-tutorial.html) in the *Amazon EventBridge User Guide*\.